/

 STEP 4: THE WIRED BACKHAUL

 For best results, do not game over Wi-Fi.
-Connect your PC or Console to the 5G router via an Ethernet cable to eliminate internal Wi-Fi latency.
+Connect your PC or console to the 5G router via an Ethernet cable to eliminate internal Wi-Fi latency.

 FREQUENTLY ASKED QUESTIONS